prathu1624/PhonePe-Data-extraction/README.md

 # PhonePe-Data-extraction
-Hi! guys, this is my second project in GUVI Data Science Course .
+Hi!
+Guys, this is my second project in the GUVI Data Science Course.
-In this project I have used the github repository for phonepe which contains transaction and user device data from 2018-2022.
-The task was to create a dashboard by extracting this data.
-Tools used are Python, Postgresql and streamlit.
-The basic operation is to extract the data which is in JSON format and convert it to a dataframe.
-This extracted data is then moved to SQL (postgresql) and then fetched to display in the form of a dashboard using streamlit library.
-This program was written in a windows system, so the basic execution is as follows: start CMD and enter the path of the python file with extension (.py).
-Then type the command "streamlit run 'file.py'(name of python file)".
-The dashboard in streamlit has four categories : transaction(state and district wise), User analysis, payment type analysis and uder device analysis.
-In category 1 and 2 choropleth maps are used to display the data at their respective longitudes and latitudes.
-Tabs 3 and 4 have pie and bar chart to analyze data based on transaction types and devices used by users.
+I used PhonePe's GitHub repository, which contains a wealth of transaction and user device data from 2018 to 2022, for this research.
+Condensing this data into an instructive dashboard was the main objective.
+For this work, PostgreSQL was used for data storage, Python was used for scripting, and Streamlit was used to create an interactive user interface.
+Data in JSON format is first extracted and then converted into a structured data frame to start the procedure.
+This data is then arranged and placed in a PostgreSQL database.
+The last step is retrieving the data and dynamically displaying it on a dashboard with the Streamlit framework.
+Execution of the process is simple on a Windows PC.
+To launch the dashboard, just open Command Prompt (CMD), locate the directory containing the Python code (with a.py extension), and type the command 'streamlit run file.py'.
+The Streamlit dashboard is thoughtfully structured into four categories:

+Transaction Overview (State and District Wise): Utilizing choropleth maps to depict transaction trends based on geographical locations.

+User Analysis: Offering insights into user behavior, preferences, and patterns.

+Payment Type Analysis: Providing a detailed breakdown of transaction types through pie charts.

+User Device Analysis: Presenting data on devices used by users through bar charts.

+This streamlined and insightful dashboard is a comprehensive tool for analyzing transactional and user data, enhancing decision-making processes based on the information gleaned from PhonePe's repository.